johntitus/node-horseman/Readme.md

   * an easy-to-use control flow (see the examples),
   * support for multiple tabs open at the same time.

-Additionally, Horseman loads [jQuery](http://jquery.com/) onto each page by default, which means you can use it inside your `evaluate` and `manipulate` functions automatically.
+Additionally, Horseman loads [jQuery](http://jquery.com/) onto each page by default (unless it's already loaded), which means you can use it inside your `evaluate` and `manipulate` functions automatically.
+Take into account that if the jQuery version used by the website is old some methods might not work.
+Ex: `.select(selector, value)`.

 ## Installation
 1) Install Node, if you haven't already: